 - Propane can be safely stored in outside temperatures up to 125 degrees, but should always be stored in the shade to avoid residual heat from surrounding surfaces heating up the tank.

-- If you are storing your propane tank and grill in the same place, it is a good idea to disconnect the hose leading from the grill to the tank.
+- If you are storing your propane tank and grill in the same place, it's a good idea to disconnect the hose leading from the grill to the tank.

 - Before leaving the tank unattended, double-check to make sure the valve is turned fully to the off position.

-If you encountered any of the issues we’ve talked about here, please reach out to your propane retailer (https://www.uhaul.com/Propane/) for further assistance.
-They will be able to help fix or swap out old tanks as well as upgrade any outdated equipment like grills, smokers or space heaters.
+If you encountered any of the issues listed in this propane safety guide, please reach out to the propane retailer near you for further assistance.
+They will be able to help fix or swap out old tanks as well as upgrade any outdated equipment like grills, smokers or space heaters